Focal nodular hyperplasia

 - atypical: 20%

 Macroscopically, typical lesions demonstrate a mass which is often quite large with well-circumscribed margins but poorly encapsulated.
 A characteristic feature is a prominent central scar with radiating fibrous septa, but this is present in less than 50% of cases 7.
-A large central artery is usually present with spoke-wheel like centrifugal flow 3,4 (no portal veins).
+A large central artery is usually present with spoke wheel like centrifugal flow 3,4.
+Portal veins are absent.

-Histologically the lesion is composed of abnormal nodular architecture, malformed vessels, and cholangiolar proliferation.
-Nearly normal hepatocytes are arranged in 1-2 cell-thick plates.
+Microscopically, the lesion is composed of abnormal nodular architecture, malformed vessels, and cholangiolar proliferation.
+Nearly normal hepatocytes are arranged in one to two cell-thick plates.
 Bile ductules are usually found at the interface between hepatocytes and fibrous regions 1,2.
 Kupffer cells are present 4,7.

 There is no malignant potential 1.

-An atypical FNH refers to a lesion which lacks the central scar and central artery, thus harder to distinguish from other lesions on gross inspection and imaging, or abnormal nodular architecture but with abnormal cholangiolar proliferation 4.
+An atypical focal nodular hyperplasia refers to a lesion which lacks the central scar and central artery (making it harder to distinguish from other lesions on gross inspection and imaging), or which demonstrates abnormal nodular architecture and abnormal cholangiolar proliferation 4.

 Nodules can grow and disappear, and new nodules can appear even after resection 7.

-Some authors also describe division of atypical FNH into several variants which include 8:
+Some authors also describe division of atypical focal nodular hyperplasia into several variants which include 8:

 - mixed hyperplastic and adenomatous variant